Skip to main content

 Answer the remaining prompts as you prefer.
 After the last prompt, press q to return to the main menu.
 Press q again to exit ctadmn.

-Set two environment variables to specify the user JonDoe with x509 authentication.
+Set two environment variables to establish the user JonDoe with x509 authentication.

-6. Run the ctixmg tool again, without a user or password, to verify that the JonDoe user is correctly configured with an SSL/TLS connection.
+8. Run the ctixmg tool again, without a user or password, to verify that the JonDoe user is correctly configured with a TLS connection.
 This should launch without a "Could not initialize c-tree Plus" error.
 You may need to change FCEDGEMQ to match your SERVER_NAME value.

 ctixmg none none "FCEDGEMQ@localhost^fssltcp"